reskinder/Rev-Foundation-Project/Project Summary Info.md

+## Possible Changes
+- Might do 4 tables instead (ebook, physical, read, currently reading) since all timeline tables basically have the same columns
+  - Ask Jacob to see what he thinks

 ## Project Summary Info
 Project: A library of books I've read and am currently reading using Python & MySQL

-### Possible Changes
-- Might do 4 tables instead (ebook, physical, read, currently reading) since all timeline tables basically have the same columns
-  - Ask Jacob to see what he thinks

-### -------

 - Tables
   - Ebook -- 51 books